frontiers-wp/author-ghost-visibility-pro/README.md

 1. Go to 'Plugins' in the Admin menu
 2. Click on the button 'Add new'
-3. Search for 'simply-hide-author' and click 'Install Now' or click on the `upload` link to upload 'author-ghost-visibility-pro.zip'
+3. Search for 'author-ghost-visibility-pro' and click 'Install Now' or click on the `upload` link to upload 'author-ghost-visibility-pro.zip'
 4. Click on 'Activate plugin'